-Last month, The Guardian ran a story about a ‘group of parents’ who were intending to take legal action against their local authorities, to ensure their children were housed in residential care homes closer to where they live.
+In February 2019, The Guardian ran a story about a ‘group of parents’ who were intending to take legal action against their local authorities, to ensure their children were housed in residential care homes closer to where they live.
 The children were looked after by the local authorities, but this wasn’t about the parents trying to wrestle back full care of their children.
-Instead it was a challenge as to why children social care had accommodated the children so far away from the area where the parents lived.
+Instead it was a challenge as to why childrens social care had accommodated the children so far away from the area where the parents lived.
 However, the headline was slightly misleading because the story focussed solely on one father’s dispute with Bromley social services.
 The author of the article appeared to have used a fair amount of artistic licence in suggesting that there was a wave of parents ready to take on the system over the use of out-of-borough placements.
 However, the news piece did raise the very important issue of children being accommodated far away from the local authority who ultimately have responsibility for their care.

 In this case the child had been placed in the Midlands, some 130 miles away from his original home in south-London.
 The child’s father argued that the distance was a significant problem when it came to visiting and supporting the child, hindering his attempts to rebuild his relationship with his son and eventually welcome him back to the family home.
 The unnamed father also raised issues over the quality of his son’s education and safeguarding whilst placed so far away.
 Despite concentrating on the one father, the author is correct when suggesting that this is very common problem, quoting figures collated by the all-party parliamentary group (APPG) for runaway and missing children and adults.
 These figures show out of area placements have increased by 77% since 2012.

-In May last year the chair of the APPG raised these concerns in the national media.
+In May 2018 the chair of the APPG raised these concerns in the national media.
 Ann Coffey MP, used the phrase “farmed out” when referring to vulnerable children placed in care home far away from their home boroughs.
 Mrs Coffey accused the government of not honouring a pledge made in 2012 to reduce the number of out-of-borough placements.
 She pointed out that rather than a reduction, there had been a significant increase, with 61% of children in residential care now placed ‘out of area’.
 The APPG argued that out of area placements makes children more vulnerable to exploitation and impacts on the pacing authority’s ability to safeguard them adequately.
 This claim was supported by the NSPCC who linked distant placements to children missing from care, highlighting the fact that a missing child is at greater risk of physical abuse, grooming and sexual exploitation.